- Search The Registry

 *Zelia N. Breaux was born on this date in 1880.
 She was a Black music instructor and musician who played the trumpet, violin, and piano.

-Born Zelia N. Page in Jefferson City, Missouri, she was the daughter of Inman Edward, and Zelia Ball Page.
-She earned a bachelor's degree in music from the Lincoln Institute, where her father was serving as principal.
-When her father accepted the presidency of the Colored Agricultural and Normal University (now Langston University) on 1 May 1898, he offered her a job as a music teacher and she relocated to Oklahoma Territory.
+Born Zelia N. Page in Jefferson City, Missouri, she was the daughter of Inman Edward and Zelia Ball Page.
+She earned a bachelor's degree in music from the Lincoln Institute, where her father served as principal.
+When her father accepted the presidency of the Colored Agricultural and Normal University (now Langston University) on 1 May 1898, he offered her a job as a music teacher, and she relocated to Oklahoma Territory.

 In 1918, Breaux left Langston and accepted the position as Supervisor of Music for the segregated Black schools in Oklahoma City.
 She established a music teacher in each grade school in the district, organized the Oklahoma City Community Band, and headed the music department at Douglass High School.
 While at Douglass, she organized a twenty-four-voice chorus, an eighteen-piece symphony orchestra, and several glee clubs.
-At this time, it was unusual for Black schools to offer music training beyond voice instruction, but Breaux believed that the discipline and instruction of classical music served as a catalyst for elevating and mastering life.
+It was unusual for Black schools to offer music training beyond voice instruction at this time.
+Still, Breaux believed that the discipline and instruction of classical music served as a catalyst for elevating and mastering life.
 Breaux believed in her independence.

-She lived in Oklahoma City and taught, managed the Aldridge Theater and rental properties, commuting back and forth to Langston, where her husband lived.
+She lived in Oklahoma City, taught, and managed the Aldridge Theater and rental properties, commuting to Langston, where her husband lived.
 She hired a live-in cook to prepare her meals.
 She was a talented musician and played the trumpet, violin, and piano.
-Breaux discouraged her students from playing jazz, instructing them in classical music and music theory but she owned the only Black theater in Oklahoma City and often hired blues and jazz musicians to play at her venue.
-Count Basie, Gonzelle White, and King Oliver's bands all played there, as well as Ida Cox, Ma Rainey, Bessie Smith, and Mamie Smith.
+Breaux discouraged her students from playing jazz, instructing them in classical music and music theory.
+Still, she owned the only Black theater in Oklahoma City and often hired blues and jazz musicians to play at her venue.
+Count Basie, Gonzelle White, and King Oliver's bands played there, as well as Ida Cox, Ma Rainey, Bessie Smith, and Mamie Smith.

-In 1977, she was posthumously inducted into the YWCA Hall of Fame and in 1983, Breaux was inducted into the Oklahoma Women's Hall of Fame.
-In 1991 she was entered in the Oklahoma Bandmasters Association Hall of Fame.
+In 1977, she was posthumously inducted into the YWCA Hall of Fame, and in 1983, Breaux was inducted into the Oklahoma Women's Hall of Fame.
+In 1991 she was entered into the Oklahoma Bandmasters Association Hall of Fame.
 The Oklahoma City/County Historical Society made a posthumous presentation of its Pathmaker Award to Zelia Breaux at its luncheon on September 9, 2017.